 Sub Plans You Barely Have to Write

 Sub plan binders are nothing new.
-It only make sense to write out your emergency drills, important phone extensions, attendance procedure, etc. one time at the beginning of the year.
+It only makes sense to write out your emergency drills, important phone extensions, attendance procedures, etc. one time at the beginning of the year.
 I feel like most teachers have some sort of folder or binder with all of their critical info in one place for a potential substitute.

 But, my sub binder is a little different.
 There are two things I believe in including to make your year easier.
-And, after taking a year off of this system last year, I can confirm that the alternative option of writing plans from scratch each time you’re absent is the WORST.
+I am sharing the tips below, but if you want to skip ahead and just see the sub binder for yourself, click here!

 Tip #1: Pre-Write a Sub Plan Draft